adelhassen/flight-delays/README.md

    ```bash
    cd flight-delays/ && source set_env.sh && pipenv shell
    ```
-2. **Main Script**: Run `src/main.py` which handles data reading, feature engineering, model training, hyperparameter tuning, evaluation, and monitoring reports.
+2. **Main Script**: Run `src/main.py` which handles data reading, feature engineering, model training, hyperparameter tuning, evaluation, selecting and registering the best model, and creating monitoring reports.
 Running this command will serve the model but not trigger a run in Prefect.
 The workflow is fully deployed and runs on a schedule, but we will trigger a run to test it now.
    ```bash
    python src/main/py
    ```